gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 The above mentioned `:`-escape mechanism leads to the "main artifact name resolution";
 it can be used to access constants, or –for references after `type of`– elements of other artifacts.

-The reason for the `$self` references is visible in an example with subelements:
+The reason for the `$self` references is visible in an example with subelements (calculated fields are not supported yet):

 ```
 type T {